Thtcare/biga_workshop/Linux Tutorial.md

 ```

 **Navigating Directories with cd:**
-  - To move into a directory:
+  - To move into a directory
   ```bash
   cd directory_name
   ```